ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4ba/README.md

 | `entitled_registry_key`    | Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key |                             | Yes      |
 | `entitled_registry_user_email`| IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key. i.e: joe@ibm.com |              | Yes      |

-### Executing the Terraform Script

-Follow this link to execute this CP4BA module: [Install IBM Cloud Pak Business Automation (CP4BA) Terraform Example](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/examples/cp4ba)
+For an example of how to provision and execute this module go to [IBM Cloud Pak Business Automation (CP4BA) Terraform Example](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/examples/cp4ba)

 ### Verify